liqingwen98/evo2/README.md

 For immediate use without installation, access Evo 2 through the [NVIDIA Hosted API](https://build.nvidia.com/arc/evo2-40b).
 You can deploy your own instance with the same API as the NVIDIA hosted service using NVIDIA NIM.
 See the [NVIDIA NIM](#nvidia-nim-for-evo-2) section below for configuration details.

 ### Prerequisites
 Evo 2 uses the [Vortex package for StripedHyena 2](https://github.com/Zymrael/vortex).
-See the [github](https://github.com/Zymrael/vortex) for alternatives if facing issues installing vortex from pypi.
+See the [github](https://github.com/Zymrael/vortex) for alternative installation if facing issues installing [vortex from pypi](https://pypi.org/project/vtx/).

 Before installing Evo 2, ensure you have:
 - Python >= 3.10, < 3.13